Elias201478/Elias201478/README.md

 i do: c++ c#

 if you want to contact us or if you dont know how to do anything then you can...
-1. you can reach me or email me: Eliasalshami@outlook.com
+1. you can reach me or give any questions to talk: malwaretestingtrojans
 2. Pronous: he/him
 3. Gender: Male 🚻
 4. Malware Requests to do!